aschearer/image-powertools/ReadMe.md

 Just like before the program printed its help.
 But this time the help is scoped to the tool you invoked.
 The final piece of the puzzle is a JSON configuration file which the tool will use in order to operate.

+Overlaying Text on Images
+---
+Imagine you need to create Steam capsule images for an upcoming sale.
+You've got a capsule image and some localized text to be inserted in a space in the center of each image.
+Using the `OverlayText` tool you can do this automatically.
+First let's start with your files on disk:

+    C:\Example
+    C:\Example\Capsule1.png
+    C:\Example\PrepareCapsule.json

+`Capsule1.png` is your image and `PrepareCapsule.json` is the configuration file needed by the Power Tool.
+The configuration file will contain the text you want to add to the image as well as additional information.
+Open the configuration file and enter:

+    {
+      "OutputFolderPath": "Output", // Relative path where the generated images will be saved "Debug": false, // Set to true if you want to debug information overlaid on the generated images "LogFilePath":  "OverlayImagesLog.txt", // If you want logs use this, else delete
+      // You can define one or more jobs to be executed by the tool.
+In this case we just have one "Jobs": [
+        {
+          "Name": "MyFirstJob", // The job's name
+          "ImagePath": "Example/Capsule1.png", // Relative path from the execution directory to the template image "FontName": "Times New Roman", // Font name which is installed on the computer "FontColor": "#333333", // Any hex value will work.
+Put alpha first if you want transparency "MaxFontSize": 48, // The maximum size text will be rendered at -- defaults to 64 "OutputImageNameTemplate": "Capsule_{0}.png", // Format string for the generated images
+          // This is the rectangle in which the text will be drawn "BoundingBox": {
+            "X": 120,
+            "Y": 82,
+            "Width": 221,
+            "Height": 35
+          },
+          // The text to be rendered.
+Label names will be inserted in the OutputImageNameTemplate to name the generated images
+          "Labels": [
+            {
+              "Name": "en-US",
+              "Value": "Starter Pack"
+            },
+            {
+              "Name": "de-DE",
+              "Value": "Mehrspieler-Starterpaket"
+            },
+            {
+              "Name": "zh-CN",
+              "Value": "多玩家新手包",
+              "FontName": "Arial", // You can override the font for Asian languages "DisableAntiAliasing": true // You can disable anti-aliasing if you want, use trial and error to find the right settings
+            },
+            {
+              "Name": "ja-JP",
+              "Value": "マルチプレイスターターパック",
+              "FontName": "Arial",
+              "DisableAntiAliasing": true
+            }
+          ]
+        },
+      ]
+    }

+With the configuration file defined we're all set to run the tool.
+From the `C:\` directory run:

+    image-powertools --tool=OverlayText --config=Example\PrepareCapsule.json
+    Finished running tool: OverlayText.

+Now you can navigate to `C:\Output` and view the four generated images.

 TODO

 1. Give example of configuration file